surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 * Communication between peer entities
     * modes of communication
     * relationship between services provided at each adjacent layer boundary
-    * Mode conversion funcions (transport and network layers)
+    * Mode conversion functions (transport and network layers)
 * Identifiers (N-Addresses) - unambiguous names to identify access points at a particular layer
 * Properties of service access points
 * Definitions and descriptions of data units